 - Planting time Fall

-Mango trees can be grown from seed can take up to eight years to bear fruit.
-Given the proper care and climate conditions, they can be cultivated in a garden.
+A mango tree can be grown from seed , taking up to eight years to bear fruit.
+Given proper care and climate conditions, mangoes can be cultivated in a garden.

 Growing Guidelines

-They thrive best when grown in a frost-free, tropical climate, though some cultivars are tolerant of lower temperatures provided they stay above 41°F (5°C).
+The mango plant thrives best when grown in a frost-free, tropical climate, though some mango varieties are tolerant of lower temperatures provided they stay above 41°F (5°C).

-Early September is the ideal time for planting the mango tree.
-As much flesh as possible should be removed from the seeds, and they should be allowed to dry for two days.
+Early September is the ideal time for planting a mango tree.
+As much flesh as possible should be removed from the mango seeds, and they should be allowed to dry for two days.

 Mango seeds should take up to 10 days to sprout initially.
-The trees should be planted in a position that is exposed to full sunlight.
+The seedlings should be planted in a position that is exposed to full sunlight.

 Additional Information